-If you’ve gone over the do-it-yourself list and you’re still looking at a sink or tub full of water that isn’t going anywhere, give Nick’s Plumbing a call to schedule one of our licensed and experienced technicians to come out to clear your drain or sewer line.
+If you’ve gone over the do-it-yourself list and you’re still looking at a sink or tub full of water that isn’t going anywhere, give Nick’s Plumbing a call and schedule one of our licensed and experienced technicians to come out to clear your drain or sewer line.

 How Professional Plumbers Clean Your Drains

 Professional plumbers have a wide array of tools available to aid in clearing clogs, using technology that didn’t exist in the plumbing industry as little as a decade ago.
 Several specialty tools are aboard the truck of every competent plumber, from pipe wrenches, blow-torches, and hydro-jetting machines.

-Manual Drain Snakes:
+Manual Drain Snakes

 A manual drain snake, also known as a plumber’s snake or a drain auger, is a small boring tool that rotates slowly as it’s physically pushed through a stubborn clog.
 The terminal end of the device is a corkscrew-shaped hook that is fed into a clogged drain or toilet.
 Rotation of the hooked end occurs when the handle of the drain snake’s drum is turned, which also feeds more of the snake into the drain.